msujew/pyright/THIS_FORK.md

 -   [browser](https://github.com/microbit-foundation/pyright/tree/browser): this contains [the work to build a Web Worker](https://github.com/microsoft/pyright/compare/main...microbit-foundation:pyright:browser)
 -   [microbit](https://github.com/microbit-foundation/pyright/tree/microbit): this contains the changes from browser and [some additional micro:bit customisations that are unlikey to be of general interest](https://github.com/microbit-foundation/pyright/compare/browser...microbit-foundation:pyright:microbit) - details below

-We don't have plans or the resource to maintain these for usecases other than the micro:bit Python Editor, but we're happy to discuss.
+We don't have plans or the resource to maintain these for usecases other than the micro:bit Python Editor, but we're happy to discuss collaboration.

 ## A new build for the browser